 The principal shall have the right to withhold certification of a student's graduation or provide transcripts of the student's academic record to other schools, or to issue a Certificate of Completion to the student, if there has been a breach of a material condition of the contract (i.e., failure to meet financial obligations or infractions against the school's code of conduct).

-Graduation ceremonies should be characterized by dignity and due consideration for practical and economic realities.
+Graduation ceremonies should be simple and dignified.